Editor’s note: This article was originally published on December 8, 2014. It was updated on July 27, 2018.

 - Configure an SSL server with that certificate.

-Obtaining a certificate is relatively straightforward in most situations and there are a variety of CAs, including GoDaddy, to choose from.
+Obtaining an SSL certificate is relatively straightforward in most situations and there are a variety of CAs, including GoDaddy, to choose from.
 The process consists largely of proving legitimate access to a domain name and paying a fee for the certificate.

 The second step is the tricky one.
 Taking the certificate and configuring a secure server with it is fraught with traps.
-Below I reference several existing resources, each approaching the problem at a different level of abstraction.
+Below I reference several existing SSL tools and resources, each approaching the problem at a different level of abstraction.

 The SSL Server Test